 But sometimes, the plasma released from the sun can break apart Earth’s magnetic field.
 This forces Earth’s magnetic field to realign into a different pattern.

-Orbiting in the magnetosphere, NASA’s Magnetospheric Multiscale (MMS) Mission orbits the magnetosphere and tries to capture magnetic reconnection live as it happens.
+Orbiting in the magnetosphere, NASA’s Magnetospheric Multiscale (MMS) Mission tries to capture magnetic reconnection live as it happens.

 Instead of looking from the outside, MMS will measure magnetic reconnection from a 4 satellites tetrahedral formation as it occurs.

 Specifically, each satellite will measure the magnetic field and movement of particles during a magnetic reconnection.

 The intention is to better understand what triggers particle acceleration and predict space weather patterns from magnetic reconnection.